Nachiket18/NESS-Statathon/README.md

 # Weather Anomaly Detection
-Repository for algorithmic implementation of Anomaly Detection in Weather
+Repository for algorithmic implementation of Anomaly Detection in weather using association rule mining